Doctor of Physical Therapy (CUAA)

 General Information:

-The anticipated start for the physical therapy program at Concordia University Ann Arbor is Fall of 2023.
-The cohort size will be 28 students; the program is two and-a-half years (seven semesters) long and can be completed in less than twenty-eight months.
+The physical therapy program at Concordia University Ann Arbor started in Fall of 2023.
+Each cohort will be 28 students; the program is two and-a-half years (seven semesters) long and can be completed in less than twenty-eight months.
 Upon successful graduation students will earn a Doctor of Physical Therapy (DPT) degree.

-This accelerated graduate face-to-face program consists of 105 semester credits which is spread over thirty didactic courses and three clinical experiences.
+This accelerated graduate face-to-face program consists of 101 semester credits which is spread over twenty-nine didactic courses and three clinical experiences.
 Students will complete 1,280 hours of clinical education.
 The curriculum incorporates interprofessional experiences, simulation activities and immersive, active learning activities to engage students in the rich professional content.
 This innovative curriculum utilizes Pass/No Credit grades.

 Outcomes: